Ajay-321/lambda-terraform-module/README.md

 ## Securely Access GCP Resources from AWS Lambda using Workload Identity Federation

-This guide explains how to configure an AWS Lambda function running in a private subnet to securely access Google Cloud Storage (GCS) and Google Pub/Sub resources using Workload Identity Federation (WIF).
+This guide explains how to configure an AWS Lambda function running in a private subnet to securely access Google Cloud Storage (GCS) using Workload Identity Federation (WIF).
 The solution ensures keyless authentication — no long-lived GCP service account keys are stored or managed.

 ## Overview